 School Ethics Commission

 The School Ethics Commission is a nine-member body with the power to issue advisory opinions, receive complaints, receive and retain disclosure statements, conduct investigations, hold hearings, and compel the attendance of witnesses and the production of documents as it may deem necessary to enforce the School Ethics Act.
 School Ethics Commission Members are appointed by and serve at the pleasure of the Governor.
 The Commission is established in the New Jersey Department of Education.
 The Commission holds its Meetings every month on the fourth Tuesday, except for the December meeting.
-Commission meetings are held in the Office of Information Technology Building, 200 Riverview Plaza, Conference Room 200/The Board Room, 1st Floor, Trenton, New Jersey.
+Commission meetings are held in the Department of Education Building, 100 Riverview Plaza, First Floor Conference Room, Trenton, New Jersey.
 Click here for Directions to the Trenton location.

 The School Ethics Act , N.J.S.A.
 18A:12-21 et seq. is intended to ensure that the conduct of school officials holds the respect and confidence of the people.
 The Legislature declared that school officials must avoid conduct which is in violation of their public trust or which creates a justifiable impression that the public trust is being violated.
 N.J.S.A.
 18A:12-22(a).
 The School Ethics Act applies only to school officials as defined by N.J.S.A.
 18A:12-23, which includes administrators .
 The Act sets forth standards for the following:

 - Conflicts of Interest for school officials (N.J.S.A.
 18A:12-24(a) through (k)), which applies to all school officials, i.e., board members and school administrators;